TN 99 (03-25)

 E. Termination of wages

-Develop termination of wages whenever individuals allege that they have stopped working or changed jobs.
-Accept an individual’s report of wage termination on a signed statement or Report of Contact page unless you have reason to question the accuracy of the statement (e.g., claimant frequently fails to report work information accurately).
+Develop termination of wages whenever workers allege that they have stopped working or changed jobs.
+Accept a worker’s report of wage termination on a signed statement or Report of Contact page unless you have reason to question the accuracy of the statement (e.g., claimant frequently fails to report work information accurately).
 The statement must include:

 • the date last worked; and